Zeyu-Li/rref/README.md

 On the other hand, the main is a console application that can be run

-Also, no illegal rrefs (ie not constant [example: 0x = 2])
+Also, no illegal rrefs (ie not constant [example: 0x = 2]) If it is illegal, the program will probably stop when it runs out of memory (may or may not crash)

 Also included is a main.h file that does nothing